scoconno/scoconno.github.io/mind/personal/essay.md

 2. Solve this puzzle by using the psychological continuity theory.
 	+ **NB:** This assignment is not asking you to discuss each possible response to the puzzle.
 Only discuss the psychological continuity theory.
 Failure to ignore this instruction will result in a loss of points.

-**NB:** Failure to include either of these elements in your dialog will result in a loss of points.
+**NB:** Failure to include either of these elements in your email will result in a loss of points.

 ### Word Count